-These Consolidated Financial Statements have been prepared on a historical cost basis, except for certain financial instruments which were recorded at fair value.
+These interim condensed consolidated financial statements have been prepared on a historical cost basis, except for certain financial instruments which were recorded at fair value.
 In addition, these financial statements have been prepared using the accrual basis of accounting.

-These financial statements were authorized for issuance by the Board of Directors on January 30, 2017.
+These financial statements were authorized for issuance by the Board of Directors on May 30, 2017.